Incorporating device characterization into security proofs: Composability under the Abstract Cryptography framework

-We shall discuss what can be stated in the AC framework (with respect to the version described in~\cite{PR22}) regarding an ``overall'' protocol consisting of a certification procedure that either approves or rejects a device, followed by $\Nmax$ QKD protocol instances if it approves.\footnote{Ideally, one might wish to instead prove some sort of composable security statement regarding the certification procedure as a ``standalone'' protocol, then combine it with security statements for the individual QKD protocol instances.
-However, it appears difficult to define a suitable notion of an ideal resource to construct from the certification procedure, and we were unable to satisfactorily resolve this question.
-We hence leave this possibility for future work.} For this discussion, we shall require that when the certification procedure rejects, the devices are never used for any QKD protocols.
 We first recall that in the AC framework, one aims to make statements that a protocol constructs some resource from another resource within some $\eps$.
-To connect this to the formalism of device models described in the main text, let us impose the following condition on device models, focusing on prepare-and-measure QKD.\footnote{The modifications for other forms of QKD are straightforward; e.g.~for entanglement-based or device-independent QKD we instead consider measurement devices for both Alice and Bob, and for measurement-device-independent QKD we instead consider state preparation devices for both Alice and Bob.} {We note that the statement of this condition is slightly informal, as it is not entirely clear whether the resources outlined within it can be completely formalized within the existing AC framework --- however, we believe that some version of such formalization should be possible, and hence the remainder of this appendix will proceed under the assumption that this can be done.} \begin{condition} We suppose that for every device model $\mdl\in\universe$, it is possible to define a corresponding pair of resources in the AC framework, namely a state preparation device for Alice that can repeatedly accept a classical input and generate a state based on the input (and possibly some memory it stores over time), and a measurement device for Bob that can repeatedly accept a classical input and a quantum system, then outputs the outcome of some measurement on that quantum system depending on the classical input (and possibly some memory it stores over time).\footnote{Strictly speaking, if the certification procedure involves interacting with these devices in some more general fashion, then these resources also need to be further generalized in order to allow such operations, but the overall conclusion remains.} We additionally require these resources to have an operation that ``clears'' any memory in the devices.\footnote{At the practical level, this may be as simple as leaving the devices unused for some period of time, under the physical assumption that memory effects are sufficiently weak that they will dissipate given enough time.
-We impose this requirement as an approach to address the issues discussed in Remark~\ref{remark:memory}, though it might be possible to explore in future work whether there are other ways to overcome the issue.} \end{condition}
+To connect this to the formalism of device models described in Section \ref{sec:framework}, let us impose the following condition on device models, focusing on prepare-and-measure QKD (the modifications for entanglement-based or measurement-device-independent QKD are straightforward, by changing which parties hold preparation and/or measurement devices). {We note that the statement of this condition is slightly informal, as it is not entirely clear whether the resources outlined within it can be completely formalized within the existing AC framework --- however, we believe that some version of such formalization should be possible, and hence the remainder of this appendix will proceed under the assumption that this can be done.} \begin{condition} We suppose that for every device model $\mdl\in\universe$, it is possible to define a corresponding pair of resources in the AC framework, namely a state preparation device for Alice that can repeatedly accept a classical input and generate a state based on the input (and possibly some memory it stores over time), and a measurement device for Bob that can repeatedly accept a classical input and a quantum system, then outputs the outcome of some measurement on that quantum system depending on the classical input (and possibly some memory it stores over time).\footnote{Strictly speaking, if the certification procedure involves interacting with these devices in some more general fashion, then these resources also need to be further generalized in order to allow such operations, but the overall conclusion remains.} We additionally require these resources to have an operation that ``clears'' any memory in the devices. \end{condition}